nikydix/nikydixcom-7810d/index.md

 </strong>

 ---
-This Digital Garden is co-created and maintained by Niky Dix and [Intentional Health](https://www.intentionalhealth.uk), and like all great public gardens, everyone is welcome 😃

 We are still getting our piece of digital real-estate ready! and are going to be planting here soon, so do come back!